 - 1-½ cups sweet white wine such as Riesling

 Preheat the oven to 425 degrees.
 Rinse and dry the turkey breast and place it skin side up in a roasting pan.
 Brush the skin with the olive oil.
+Scatter the ginger, garlic and thyme over the breast.
+Sprinkle with salt and pepper.
 Reduce the heat to 325 degrees.
+Place the turkey in the oven.
 Roast for 30 minutes.
 Pour the wine over the turkey.
 Continue to roast for another 40-50 minutes, basting occasionally, or until a meat thermometer placed in the thickest part of the breast measures 160°F. Remove the turkey from the oven and let rest for about 15 minutes before carving.
 Serve with pan fluids.